Designing for the “average” user? Turns out, there’s no such thing. The average user doesn’t exist.

 Be sensitive to information, images, and purchases that users have shared.
 Facebook is famous for using user images in very inappropriate and insensitive ways (e.g., celebrating a child’s death, a painful divorce).

-- No credit card
+- No credit card or bank account

 - Doesn’t carry cash

 Consider contrast, point sizes, transcriptions for both video and in real-time for live events, screen readers, and cultural differences for symbols.

 Take the time to professionally caption all videos.
 A transcript or using AI to auto-caption isn’t cutting it.
 100% of your users benefit from quality captioned videos, not just those with difficulty hearing.
 At live events, ensure there are sign language translators or real-time captioning for streaming events.

 - Not able to see, hear, or speak

 - Difficulty seeing, hearing, or speaking

 - Doesn’t have access to computer speakers or headphones

 - Doesn’t speak English or cannot read the translations provided